Our Collection

 At the Institute’s core is the Gilder Lehrman Collection, one of the great archives in American history.
 More than 85,000 items cover five hundred years of American history, from Columbus’s 1493 letter describing the New World through the end of the twentieth century.

-Lovell, James (1737-1814) to Samuel Holten
+Lovell, James, 1737-1814 to Samuel Holten

-Gilder Lehrman Collection #: GLC01450.020.15 Author/Creator: Lovell, James (1737-1814) Place Written: s.l.
-Type: Autograph letter signed Date: 9 May 1781 Pagination: 1 p. ; 34 x 21 cm.
+Gilder Lehrman Collection #: GLC01450.020.15 Author/Creator: Lovell, James, 1737-1814 Place Written: s.l.
+Type: Autograph letter signed Date: May 9, 1781 Pagination: 1 p. ; 34 x 21 cm.
 Order a Copy

 Signed with initials.
 Discusses a letter sent to Elbridge Gerry concerning money.
 States that Congress cannot move forward with the creation of a new system during this wartime without money from the states.
-Writes "Congress without their money presses, depending on the punctual supplies of the states are, at this critical period of the Campaign, as a set of Clockmakers from whom an Orrery or Microcosm is expected tho their Hands are evidently struck with the dead palsy."
+Writes "Congress without their money prefer(?), depending on the punctual supplies of the states are, at this critical period of the Campaign, as a set of Clockmakers from whom an Orrery or Microcosm is expected tho their Hands are evidently struck with the dead palsy."

 Lovell, James, 1737-1814